Click here for a printable version of the full fact sheet.

 “An investment in knowledge pays the best interest.” – Benjamin Franklin

 However, since 2011, the NC General Assembly (NCGA) has systematically cut teacher benefits and given lower-than-inflation pay raises, severely diminishing the conditions for the state’s public school educators and crippling the recruitment and retention of our teaching professionals.
 Each legislative session, the NCGA has the opportunity to reverse course and send the message that it values public education and our teachers.
-An essential step is to adjust the base salaries (paid by the state) up to a competitive level.
+An essential step is to adjust the base salaries (paid by the state) to a competitive level.

 Teacher Salaries in North Carolina